Armando Rodríguez (journalist): Impact

 At the time of Rodríguez's murder, violence in Mexico was spreading across multiple sectors, with threats to educators and press becoming more common.
 Even though President Calderón waged a war against drug cartels, violence in the streets of Ciudad Juárez and throughout Mexico continued.
-Over 28,000 people died between 2006-2010 as a result of cartel-related violence.
+Over 28,000 people died between 2006 and 2010 as a result of cartel-related violence.
 Calderón said the violence from the cartels shows they are becoming desperate.

 The result though is that many Mexican newspapers and journalists have been intimidated into not reporting about crime, corruption and drug cartel violence and some have chosen exile.
 Jorge Luis Aguirre was driving home from Rodríguez's when he received a threatening call that told him that he was next, and he chose exile in the United States.
 Another journalist from the newspaper, Emilio Gutiérrez, also chose exile across the border.
 Rodríguez's colleague Luz Sosa wrote the story about his murder for the El Diario, and the BBC created a documentary about her continued effort to report on crime in Juárez.